cse110-sp21-group32/cse110-sp21-group32/specs/adrs/041421-Decision-TeamName.md

 ### Decision on the team name
 #### Date: 0414

-In the meeting on 14th April, we decided our team name to be *frozon*
+In the meeting on 14th April, we decided our team name to be *Frozone*

 # Team Name